-The Ministerial Development Review (MDR) process is a long established practice which together with triennial Episcopal Reviews provides clergy with a framework for the ongoing review and development of their ministry.
+The Ministerial Development Review (MDR) process is a long-established practice which together with Episcopal Reviews for clergy provides ministers with a framework for the ongoing review and development of their ministry.
 The process is confidential to the participants.

 The MDR consultant is central to this as they coordinate the process for their reviewees and facilitate the review as outlined below.